National Trading Standards Estate and Letting Agency Team

-The National Trading Standards Estate Agency Team protects consumers and businesses by enforcing the Estate Agents Act (1979).
-The team leads investigations, provides advice and guidance and builds expertise in the application and interpretation of estate agency legislation with a view to sharing this with colleagues across the enforcement community.
+The National Trading Standards Estate and Letting Agency Team protects consumers and businesses by enforcing the Estate Agents Act (1979) and the Tenant Fees Act 2019.

-More information on the National Trading Standards Estate Agency Team, including advice for estate agents and consumers, is available here.
+More information on the National Trading Standards Estate and Lettings Agency Team, including advice for estate agents and consumers, is available here www.ntselat.uk

 The National Trading Standards Work Areas